iMega/luaformatter/README.md

 ### Tables

-If you create an empty table or with only field key or with one field then will be written in one line.
+If you create an empty table or table with only key fields or table with one field they will be written in one line.

 ```lua
 local t = {}